 Brins Mesa Soldier Pass Loop is an 8-mile loop trail features awe-inspiring scenery and vistas, including Devil’s Kitchen sinkhole and Soldier Pass Arch.
 There is some elevation, and you will climb to Brins Mesa for a gorgeous vista as well as Soldier Pass to view the arch.

 Sterling Pass Trail to Vultee Arch is a 5-mile roundtrip hike in Oak Creek Canyon climbs to the top of Sterling Pass and overlooked Vultee Arch, one of several natural red rock arches in the Sedona area.
 This arch is on the larger side, at 40 feet high and 50 feet wide.
 There are some climbs but the vistas are worth it – start early and take your time!

 Before you leave, don’t forget to recharge by experiencing Sedona’s famous vortexes.
 Underneath Sedona’s spectacular beauty beats a healing heart, a place that has long been revered as sacred and powerful.
 Visitors come from across the globe to experience the Sedona vortexes.
 These energy centers are believed to be conducive to healing, meditation and self-exploration.
 These vortexes are special places where the earth seems to be especially alive with energy and mysterious cosmic forces that are said to emanate from the red rocks.
 Many people leave Sedona feeling inspired, recharged or uplifted.

-In all, whether you enjoy biking, hiking, or exploring energy centres, Sedona has something to offer everyone.
+In all, whether you enjoy biking, hiking, camping, yoga retreats, or exploring energy centres, Sedona has something to offer everyone.